The Green Mountain Chapter of the Daughters of the American Revolution - Burlington, Vermont

 The members of the Green Mountain Chapter of the Daughters of the American Revolution welcome you to our website.
 We hope you'll spend some time here getting to know us and learning more about our organization and our region, starting with our beloved Green Mountains.

-The celebrated range of Green Mountains that gives its name to our chapter and to the state, extends through the state from south to north, keeping nearly a middle course between the Connecticut River on the east and Lake Champlain on the west.
+The celebrated range of Green Mountains that gives its name to our chapter and to the state extends through the state from south to north, keeping nearly a middle course between the Connecticut River to the east and Lake Champlain to the west.

-The sides, and, in most cases, the summits of the mountains in Vermont, are covered with evergreens, such as spruce, hemlock and fir.
-The French, being the first Europeans who visited this part of the world, gave them the name of Vert Mont or Green Mountain; and when the inhabitants of the New Hampshire Grants assumed the powers of government in 1777, they adopted a contracted form of this name for the name of the new state.
+The sides, and in most cases, the summits of the mountains in Vermont are covered with evergreens such as spruce, hemlock and fir.
+The French, being the first Europeans to visit this part of the world, gave them the name of 'Verde Mont' or Green Mountain.
+When the inhabitants of the New Hampshire Grants assumed the powers of government in 1777, they adopted a contracted form of this name for the name of the new state.

 "These green hills and silver waters